projectserge/Arduino/README.md

-# Arduino
-Code for Arduino Projects.
+# Code for Arduino Projects.
 I'm new to the world of Github so please bear with me as I hash out all the details.
 My hope is to post all of my latest projects and code here for you to use.